 I think back to one of the most romantic things my fiance has ever said.
-We were on one of our earliest dates, and he said it in passing, which was probably a good thing.
-Said in a situation where feelings weren’t mutual and it could’ve been very awkward.
+We were on one of our earliest dates, and he said it in passing in a situation where feelings weren’t mutual and it could’ve been very awkward.

 Over a discussion of far-fetched ideas and inventions, he said ever so casually..."let’s build our empire together”.
 Whoa.
 He barely remembers saying it (classic).
 But those five words said to a woman who’s career ambitions had been minimized and made the enemy by past partners—seemed like the start of a beautiful relationship.
 Four years later, we've lived up to our word and moved cities together, left jobs together and built businesses together.

 While this might sound romantic, the reality is that trying to “building an empire together” can feel anything but romantic.
 Through taking big career leaps and launching our companies, we’ve learned new things about ourselves and each other through tears, hugs high-fives and lots of IPA.
 About a year after I launched Burgundy Fox, he dropped another one-liner and without question, I said “yes”.

 Throw wedding planning on top of running a business, and you’ve got stress on top of stress, covered in anxiety, sprinkled with a few vivid wedding nightmares for fun.
 Side note: After comparing notes with friends, it seems these pre-wedding nightmares are totally normal.
 I’ve had the ‘wedding starts before you’re ready’ nightmare a few times.
 Anyone else?

 Also, I had left a full-time job with a comfortable salary, and Mike was soon to leave his.
 Can you see the grey hairs yet?
 I had always envisioned myself with what I considered a stable career when I got married, a nice salary and the ability to spoil everyone close to me, including myself.
 I was now a new business owner with champagne dreams on a beer budget.